Net-Advantage/TechTrek/docs/Overview.md

 - How to configure the application?
 - How to deploy the application?
 - How to deploy the application to different environments?

+## What is service discovery?

+According to the documentation, service discovery applies a development and testing time.

 ## How to structure the application?